Normanpabon/Python-FileAnalyzer/README.md

 File analyzer written in python.

 - Analyze files in search of duplicates, returns the path of duplicates.
+- ask to automatically delete duplicated files.
+- Bring all the files of the subfolders to a root folder.

 Developing:
 - Wikiti
-- automatically delete duplicates.
+- GUI
-- Bring all the files of the subfolders to a root folder.